blnknlights/blnknlights.github.io/htb/machines/jupiter/jupiter.md

 -rw-rw-rw- 1 juno juno 815 Mar  7 12:28 network-simulation.yml
 ```

-So after playing around for a while, tring to spin up revshells and the like, this is what ended up sticking, not that the folder when you put your bash needs to be writable by juno as well.
+So after playing around for a while, tring to spin up revshells and the like, this is what ended up sticking, note that the folder when you put your bash needs to be writable by juno as well.
 ```yaml
 general:
   # stop after 10 simulated seconds